Analytic m-isometries and weighted Dirichlet-type spaces

 From \eqref{Grammian match}, it follows that $U$ is an isometry from the linear span of $\big\{T^n \mathcal E:n\in\mathbb Z_+\big\}$ onto the set of all $\mathcal E$-valued polynomials in $\mathcal H_{\pmb\mu}(\mathcal E)$ and the equality $UT=M_zU$ holds on the linear span of $\big\{T^n \mathcal E:n\in\mathbb Z_+\big\}.$ Since $\mathcal E$-valued polynomials are dense in $\mathcal H_{\pmb\mu}(\mathcal E)$ (by Corollary \ref{poly-dense vector valued}), the map $U$ extends as a unitary map from $\mathcal H$ onto $\mathcal H_{\pmb\mu}(\mathcal E)$ satisfying $UT=M_zU.$ This completes the proof. \end{proof}

-We conclude this section by showing that adjoint of every analytic $m$-isometry with $n$ dimensional kernel, $n\in \mathbb N$, lies in the class $B_n(\mathbb D)$ of Cowen-Douglas class operators associated to the open unit disc $\mathbb D,$ see \cite{CD} for the definition and other properties.
-Similar kind of spectral behaviour for expansive analytic $m$-isometries has been studied in \cite[Lemma 2.6 and Corollary 3.4]{Sameeriso}.
+We conclude this section by showing that the adjoint of every analytic $m$-isometry with $n$ dimensional kernel, $n\in \mathbb N$, lies in the class $B_n(\mathbb D)$ of Cowen-Douglas class operators associated to the open unit disc $\mathbb D,$ see \cite{CD} for the definition and other properties.
+Similar kinds of spectral behaviour for expansive analytic $m$-isometries have been studied in \cite[Lemma 2.6 and Corollary 3.4]{Sameeriso}.

 \begin{prop} Let $T \in \mathcal B(\mathcal H)$ be an analytic $m$-isometry with $\dim(\ker T^*)=n,$ for some positive integers $m$ and $n.$ Then it follows that \begin{itemize} \item[(i)] $\sigma(T)=\overline{\mathbb D}$ and $\sigma_{ap}(T)=\mathbb T,$ \item[(ii)] $T^*\in B_n(\mathbb D),$ \end{itemize} where $\sigma (T)$ and $\sigma_{ap}(T)$ denote the spectrum and the approximate point spectrum of the operator $T$ respectively. \end{prop} \begin{proof} Since $T$ is an $m$-isometry, it follows that $\sigma_{ap}(T)\subseteq \mathbb T$ (see \cite[Lemma 1.21]{AglerStan1}).